 import simpy def generator_function(env, another_param): """Implement the process' behavior.""" yield something env = simpy.Environment() proc = env.process(generator_function(env, 'Spam'))

 In SimPy 2, processes created new events by yielding a SimPy Keyword and some additional parameters (at least self).
 These keywords had to be imported from SimPy.Simulation* if they were used.
 Internally, the keywords were mapped to a function that generated the according event.

-Generally, whenever a process yields an event, this process is suspended and resumed once the event has been triggered.
+Generally, whenever a process yields an event, the execution of the process is suspended and resumed once the event has been triggered.
 To motivate this understanding, some of the events were renamed.
 For example, the hold keyword meant to wait until some time has passed.
 In terms of events this means that a timeout has happened.
 Therefore hold has been replaced by a Timeout event.

-yield hold, self, duration yield passivate, self yield request, self, resource yield release, self, resource yield waitevent, self, event yield waitevent, self, [event_a, event_b, event_c] yield queueevent, self, event_list yield waituntil, self, cond_func yield get, self, level, amount yield put, self, level, amount
+yield hold, self, duration yield passivate, self yield request, self, resource yield release, self, resource yield waitevent, self, event yield waitevent, self, [event_a, event_b, event_c] yield queueevent, self, event_list yield get, self, level, amount yield put, self, level, amount

 In SimPy 2, interrupt() was a method of the interrupting process.
 The victim of the interrupt had to be passed as an argument.

 The victim was not directly notified of the interrupt but had to check if the interrupted flag was set.
-It then had to reset the interrupt via interruptReset().
+Afterwards, it had to reset the interrupt via interruptReset().
 You could manually set the interruptCause attribute of the victim.